canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Next we are going to stream some data into Kafka.
 For this we need a little script to generate some data.

-The easest was to do this is to run it directly on the Kakfa server to do that you need to SSH into the server:
+The easiest way to do this is to run it directly on the Kakfa server.
+To do that you need to SSH into the server:

     juju ssh kafka/0